 At midnight calm and still.

 Text: 15th Century; Melody: Es Ist Ein Ros Entsprungen

-We sang this centuries old German hymn today at morning prayer, December 20.
+We sing this centuries old German hymn at this time of Advent.
 At Mass Luke’s Gospel announced to Mary, the “rose of Judah”, that she was called to be the mother of the Lord and she said yes.
 Here’s a rendition from YouTube.

-Brother Michael Stomber said the other day he can’t celebrate Christmas without singing a Christmas carol attributed to the St. John de Brebeauf, the Jesuit martyr who brought faith to the Huron tribes in Ontario, Canada, centuries ago.
+Brother Michael Stomber says he can’t celebrate Christmas without singing a Christmas carol attributed to the St. John de Brebeauf, the Jesuit martyr who brought faith to the Huron tribes in Ontario, Canada, centuries ago.
 So I asked him to sing it.
 Here he is: